-As the data privacy landscape continues to expand, businesses rely on data mapping, risk-based search, and robust, automated governance policies to solidify their data privacy capabilities.
+As the data privacy landscape continues to expand, businesses rely on data mapping, risk-based search, and robust, automated data governance policies to solidify their data privacy compliance capabilities.
 Unfortunately, data privacy isn’t a single event.
 We, as a whole, generate 2.5 quintillion bytes of data per day.
 And, each day, that business data is ETLed & shoved in DBMS, data lakes, and file stores with the hope that it can be leveraged for rich analytics.

 Businesses continue to collect more data.
 Government bodies continue to create more data privacy standards.
 There’s a looming uncertainty around data privacy, and, unless businesses tackle data privacy holistically, they risk the full weight of these regulatory bodies.
 Most want to address that immediate need and go out to find a one-time/single-use data privacy solution.
 They want to quickly invest and quickly mitigate their privacy woes.
 But it’s not possible.

 Here’s the problem: data privacy doesn’t really work that way.
 It doesn’t work as a single, one-time database query – it’s a complete retooling of your entire approach to data governance.
 In fact, Data classification and mapping is more like a virus scanner; for it to be successful you need to leverage it at a regular cadence.
 It’s a continuous discipline and organizations have to absorb the basic principles for privacy by design to be good stewards of sensitive data.

 Mapping, ops, and infrastructure aren’t one-time solutions.
 You need consistency and regularity.
 In fact, the reason data mapping is such a powerful solution is that it can be automated for efficiency.
 Reporting in Excel from data teams or running a mapping solution weekly/monthly isn’t sufficient.
 Data is coming in too fast.